Road & Traffic Accident Claims

 If you hire a vehicle because yours is off the road and you have an accident, protect yourself and remember:

-Some times negligent motorists involved in a accident offer innocent motorists an immediate cash payment to pay for the damage and settle any potential claim there and then.
+Sometimes negligent motorists involved in an accident offer innocent motorists an immediate cash payment to pay for the damage and settle any potential claim there and then.
 The reason these offers are made is so that the accident need not be reported and therefore the negligent driver can protect his no claim bonus.